I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi-calcprivatetessellationshadersize.md

 <p><b>CalcPrivateTessellationShaderSize</b> returns the size of the memory region that the driver requires to create a hull or domain shader.</p>

 ## -remarks
 <p>The Direct3D runtime calls the driver's <b>CalcPrivateTessellationShaderSize</b> function to calculate the size of the memory region for a hull or domain shader.
 This is similar to the way that the Direct3D runtime calls the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-calcprivateshadersize.md">CalcPrivateShaderSize</a> function to calculate the size of the memory region for a pixel, vertex, or geometry shader (that is, a geometry shader without stream output).</p>

-<p>The Direct3D runtime calls the driver's <b>CalcPrivateTessellationShaderSize</b> function to calculate the size of the memory region for a hull or domain shader.
-This is similar to the way that the Direct3D runtime calls the driver's <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-calcprivateshadersize.md">CalcPrivateShaderSize</a> function to calculate the size of the memory region for a pixel, vertex, or geometry shader (that is, a geometry shader without stream output).</p>

 ## -requirements